 - If your school assigns both semester grades and a final grade, only use the final grade when entering your grades in the SSAR.
 For example, if you took Algebra I and earned an A in the first semester and a B in the second semester and your final grade is B, you will enter a grade of B twice (first semester and second semester) in the SSAR.

-4. If your school assigns trimester grades and a final grade, only use the final grade, the same principle as in #3.
+- If your school assigns trimester grades and a final grade, only use the final grade, per the same principle in the bullet point above.
 If the class is a year-long class you will use the final grade and enter it twice in the SSAR.
 If the class is only for one trimester, enter the final grade on either the first or second semester field.

 How do I report my senior classes?

 You should list your senior-year classes as "In Progress" since you will have no grades associated with them.
 If your schedule changes, you must immediately update your SSAR.
-To make changes, simply log in to the SSAR website with the email address and password used to create your original SSAR, or, after the December 1 deadline, please call the Office of Admissions at 352-392-1365 or contact us.
+To make changes, simply log in to the SSAR website with the email address and password used to create your original SSAR, or, after the December 1 deadline, please call the Office of Admissions at 352-392-1365 or via our Contact Us page.

 What if my school is on block scheduling?

 If you attend a school with block scheduling, you are actually completing a year-long class (one credit) in one semester and a semester-long class (1/2 credit) in nine weeks.
 A one-credit class will be entered twice (first semester and second semester), and a 1/2 credit class will be entered once.

 What if I am taking or repeating classes in the summer?

 You will enter the class and grade like you would any other class that you have taken during the regular school year; however, you will record the class in the preceding school year.
 For example, if you took a class between the 9th and 10th grades, you would enter the class with your 9th-grade courses.